Craig travels alot.

 He cites urban riots as reason to map out alternative traffic routes in the event egress from the city is necessary.
-He has become licensed to carry a concealed firearm, in the event he has to meet those coyotes face to face.
-Now, he has turned ‘vehicle preparedness’ into a “thing”.
+He also has loaded his vehicle with enough supplies to last him at least 3 days should he be stranded.
+He has now turned ‘vehicle preparedness’ into a “thing”.

 “What about food or water?
 Do you carry the life essentials in your vehicle?”
 He says the world is becoming progressively more unstable and unpredictable.
 In keeping with the times, he has educated himself on ‘vehicle security’ and put his knowledge into practice.

 Here are a few of his pointers:

 - Prior to any excursion, perform a thorough vehicle inspection.
 Check your lights, brakes, the tread on the tires.
 Get underneath the vehicle and look for any loose undercarriage or fluid leaks.
 Pop the hood and check your fluid levels (don’t forget the blinker fluid 😉 ).
 Are there any cracks in the hoses or belts?
 Do you have all the equipment you will need in the event of a flat (car-jack, roadside flares, tire-iron, etc.)?
 Once again, be THOROUGH.
 You might consider compiling your own checklist and leaving it in your vehicle.

 - Make a habit of keeping your gas-tank at least half full.
 You may even store fuel with stabilizer in your garage or keep a bit in or on your vehicle.
 You never know when you will need it.
 Just be sure to rotate the fuel from time to time.